alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/README.md

 <summary><strong>⚠️ What's Not Working</strong></summary>
 </br>

-- [ ] Intel Bluetooth (Causes a few of the items in the Not Tested section to probably not work)
+- [ ] Intel Bluetooth (Causes a few of the items in the Not Tested section to most likely not work also)
 - [ ] Safari DRM ```Use Chromium powered Browser or Firefox to watch Amazon Prime Video, Netflix, Disney+ and others```